 “Efficio has provided experienced functional leadership.
 All employees share a single office space and operate in integrated teams, with senior Efficio consultants acting as mentors and helping to get the most out of Essar staff’s strong technical knowledge.

-“Efficio has developed a comprehensive training and development program to help build the long-term capability of the procurement team.
+“Efficio has developed a comprehensive training and development programme to help build the long-term capability of the procurement team.
 In addition, we have deployed their eFlow platform to help us manage our procurement transformation more effectively by tracking projects and savings delivery and bringing complete transparency to all expenditure.

 “Most impressive are perhaps the results that have been achieved when processes have been re-engineered, and procurement and operations have come together as one team to solve the problem and define the solution – “changing what and how we do it” – rather than just focusing on the buying process.
-In one major plant refurbishment, the teams shaved days off the up-time to go live, which for us means millions of dollars saved.
+In one major plant refurbishment, the teams shaved days off the up-time to go live, which for us means millions of pounds saved.

 Stanlow 2.0 is already driving greater efficiencies, and the procurement partnership with Efficio is transforming the company’s approach to procurement and helping the existing Essar team perform.
 “Sometimes the informal anecdotes are the best bellwether of change.
-The partner of one of the Stanlow procurement team leaders recently told the HR team that this particular employee has never come to work as excited, energized or enthused as they do now.
+The partner of one of the Stanlow procurement team leaders recently told the HR team that this particular employee has never come to work as excited, energised or enthused as they do now.
 That’s great feedback on the approach taken and the new clarity of procurement vision.”

 Sloane concludes: “So far, savings are significant and on track, and some core processes have been improved, but there is still work to be done.
 Procurement should be seen as a smart, challenging process with teams working together to get the best outcome for the business – not as a necessary control measure or barrier to business success.
-To achieve this, we need a procurement function that is agile in thought and behavior, approaching things in a proactive manner, challenging the business in a positive way and helping us hold the supply base accountable for delivering quality work, on-time, every time.”
+To achieve this, we need a procurement function that is agile in thought and behaviour, approaching things in a proactive manner, challenging the business in a positive way and helping us hold the supply base accountable for delivering quality work, on-time, every time.”